DSC_4977

 Highlights

-• Participation of 50 renowned and emerging artists from across India
+• Participation of 50 artists from across India

-• Display of diverse contemporary painting styles and themes
+• Showcase of contemporary painting styles and themes

 About the Exhibition